wendyverdonk93/docs/content/api/orders/patch_order.md

 ----------------
 __invoice_id__ | string

 Update an existing order with a reference to your internal invoice id.
-The invoice id will be added to financial reports and exports generated within MultiSafepay Control.
+The invoice id will be added to financial reports and exports generated within [MultiSafepay Control(/faq/general/glossary/#multisafepay-control)

 ----------------
 __invoice_url__ | string